iewnait/AndroidTDD/README.md

-Helper classes for Test Driven Development on Android.
+Helper Classes for Test Driven Development on Android.

 *Classes:*
-* PrivateAccessor - Allow the accessing private methods and variables through JAVA Reflection.
+* PrivateAccessor - Allow the accessing of private methods and variables through JAVA Reflection.